tjizep/treestore/README.md

  10. STL like internal data structures for index and collumn storage

- 11. No NULL storage format, no extra bit for NULL values
+ 11. No NULL storage format i.e. no extra bit for NULL values

+ 12. Very Efficient sparse collumn storage due to 11 and differencial encoding

 Building
 --------